-This document is designed to promote a consistent and equitable approach against the context of the current pandemic.
-Local authorities and schools will understand best how these guidelines can be applied in their settings.
-They should do so in a way that prioritises the health, safety and wellbeing of all children, young people and staff, and ensure that the risk mitigation measures are implemented effectively.
-It has been written to stimulate conversations about how home economics can be safely and effectively delivered.
-Consideration should be given to the costs of food provision within schools and the potential financial challenges that many families experience.
-Further discussions around supporting learners during this challenging time for many, are likely to be required.
+The guidelines are designed to promote a consistent and equitable approach against the context of the current pandemic.
+Local authorities and schools will understand best how they can be applied in their settings.
+They should do so in a way that prioritises the health, safety and wellbeing of all children, young people and staff, and ensure that the risk mitigation measures set out in this document are implemented effectively.
+It has been written to stimulate conversation about how home economics can be safely and effectively delivered.
+Consideration should be given to the cost of food provision within schools and the potential financial challenges that many families experience.
+Further discussion around supporting learners during this challenging time for many, are likely to be required.